rafalcode/c_utilities/README.md

 # Programs
 * matread: reads a text which consists of a raw matrix of arbitrary size. floats assumed all round.
 * genread: parses a text file into lines and words.
+* dreadi: this is a pretty robust records-set-out-as-paragraphs datafile reader.
+It assumes that each record starts with a name (string) and then a series of integers, which can be any number, but of course must be the same for each record.